About Dukes County

 How can I search for someone recently arrested in Dukes County, Massachusetts?

 To search for someone recently arrested in Dukes County, Massachusetts, you can contact the Dukes County Jail.
 The jail provides an inmate lookup service where you can inquire about recent arrests.
-You may also visit the Dukes County Sheriff's Office website for additional information on accessing inmate records and the process for conducting an inmate search.
+You may also visit the county Sheriff's Office website for additional information on accessing inmate records and the process for conducting an inmate search.

 Mugshots and booking photos in Dukes County, Massachusetts, can be obtained from the Dukes County Sheriff's Office.
 They may provide access to these records through their office or an online portal.
 It's advisable to contact the Sheriff's Office directly to inquire about the availability and process for obtaining these images.